-…and then right-click on the web page and select Print… (this process may differ based on your browser and/or operating system — Windows 10 using Chrome is shown here).
+Next, right-click on the web page and select Print… This process may differ based on your browser and/or operating system—Windows 10 using Chrome is shown below.

 In addition to printing tables, you can also print one or more individual records.
-This is done by using the Print icon when viewing a table.
-Let’s do a walkthrough of this process together.
+To print records, click the Print icon when viewing a table.

 The first step is to look at how to select records.
 There is a slight difference between an active record row and a selected record row: